edwindj/cspa_rest/doc/REST_interface.md

 - *id*: job id to be used in querying the job properties.
 - *url*: (unique) URL to this job (includes job id)
 - *name*: Human readable name of calling process
+- *version*: version of the service that created this job.
 - *input*:
 	- Data resources: URL endpoints to input data, that are to be retrieved using GET by the service